ietf-ccamp-wg/ietf-network-inventory/draft-yg3bp-ccamp-network-inventory-yang.md

 ### Network Element

-We consider that some attributes defined in {{?RFC8348}} for components are also applicable for network element.
-Includes:
+We consider that some of the attributes defined in {{?RFC8348}} for components are also applicable for network element.
+These attributes include:

 ~~~~ ascii-art
       +--ro network-elements